What is the main difference between franchise and group insurance?

 Most franchise agreements require a franchiser to maintain at least a few million dollars of “general liability insurance.”
 General liability insurance covers such perils as property damage, personal injury, advertising injury and products liability.
 Feb 23, 2016

-See also What type of insurance is casualty?
+See also What is a comprehensive insurance?

 What is group paid up life insurance?